-conservation measures?
+Does the operation plan incorporate on-going energy conservation measures?
 Does the site lighting avoid interference with surrounding habitat?
 Are wall-mounted emergency egress lights recessed and shielded?
 Are the security lights motion-sensitive?
 On a timer?
 Using a photo-cell?
 Lights extinguished after business hours?
+Exterior lighting of building facades, points of access horizontal & vertical footcandles

-Exterior lighting of building facades, points of access/egress, landscape features, pathways or vehicular drives via site or building -mounted luminaires will be designed and maintained to be consistent in horizontal & vertical footcandles
+Exterior lighting of building facades, points of access/ egress, landscape features, pathways or vehicular drives via site or building-mounted luminaires will be designed and maintained to be consistent in performance and uniform in quality.